domesticmouse/MovingCompass/README.md

 # MovingCompass

-# [#7889](https://code.google.com/p/gmaps-api-issues/issues/detail?id=7889) After panning the map idleAtCameraPosition is not called while the compass is moving?
+# [#7889](https://code.google.com/p/gmaps-api-issues/issues/detail?id=7889) After panning the map idleAtCameraPosition is not called while the compass is moving

 This project is an attempt to replicate the issue documented at:
 [gmaps-api-issues/7889](https://code.google.com/p/gmaps-api-issues/issues/detail?id=7889)